×

 Born in Britain, pop icon Becky Hill is a BRIT Award winner known for pioneering electronic music.
 With 17 UK Top 40 singles, one UK #1, and collaborations with stars like David Guetta, Rudimental, and Little Mix, she boasts over 4 billion Spotify streams and multiple BPI certifications.

-The Mary Wallopers, Irish ballad group formed by brothers Charles and Andrew Hendy and Sean McKenna, are known for their energetic live shows.
-Their debut EP, "A Mouthful of The Mary Wallopers," showcases a blend of warmth and chaos.
-Post-lockdown, they've sold-out prestigious venues like Dublin's Vicar Street and Camden's Powerhaus.
+The Mary Wallopers, started by brothers Charles and Andrew Hendy with friend Sean McKenna, is an Irish ballad group known for raw, energetic performances.
+Their debut EP, "A Mouthful of The Mary Wallopers," captures their unique blend of warmth and chaos.
+Expanded to a six-piece, they sold out shows at Dublin's Vicar Street and Camden's Powerhaus, earning a reputation for lively gigs.

 Liverpool's Jamie Webster, a folk singer-songwriter, is popular for his resonant "people's poet" style.
 Known for UK chart-topping albums 'We Get By' and 'Moments', he's celebrated for anthems that echo communal spirit and struggle.
 Collaborated with producer Dave Eringa.